piyushram612/AccuQuery/README.md

    - Gemini returned JSON with `sql` + `chart_type`
    - n8n executed SQL on Supabase and returned rows
    - Frontend rendered the visualization
+  5. Example prompt: " What are the 5 lowest priced non zero packages available"

 ---